NiklasCarlos/batchanalytics/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of batch analytics is to Provide Functions That Represent Metrics For Analyzing Batching Behavior.
+The goal of batch analytics is to provide functions that represent metrics for analysing batching behaviour.
+To this end, a web application for interactive analysis with Visualisations is implemented with the shiny library.
+Furthermore recommendations for an optimal batch behaviour can be given through the package or the webapp.

 ## Installation